Is Carbonic (H2CO3) an acid or base? Weak or Strong - Conjugate base

 ∴ The double arrow in the reaction of H2CO3 and water shows that both forward and backward reactions will occur at equilibrium.

 As shown in the figure, when H2CO3 is dissolved in water, it partially dissociates into ions (HCO3– and H+) but the ion(HCO3–) is not so stable, hence, it again reforms with H+ and forms H2CO3.
 Some of the HCO3– ions also release H+ ions due to their weakly acidic nature and form CO32- ions.

 So, not all the H2CO3 molecules dissociate, most of them stay together and only a few of them dissociate and liberate H+ ions.
 And those H2CO3 molecules dissociate, their most of the split ions(H+ and HCO3–) again reform with each other and are converted into the original H2CO3 molecule.

-This causes a lower amount of hydrogen ions in the aqueous solution of H2CO3 that ultimately makes it a weak acid in nature.
+This causes a lower amount of hydrogen ions in the aqueous solution of H2CO3 which ultimately makes it a weak acid in nature.

-The acid dissociation constant value(Ka) for H2CO3 is 4.2 × 10-7 and anything less than 1 value of the acid dissociation constant for the molecule shows the weakly acidic nature.
+The acid dissociation constant value(Ka) for H2CO3 is 4.2 × 10-7 and anything less than 1 value of the acid dissociation constant for the molecule shows a weakly acidic nature.

 ⇒ If Ka >> 1, then the acid is strong in nature.